hplt-project/mtm25-langid/README.md

 3. The most recent data (added for some languages, ara_Arab and fas_Arab merged, lat_Latn added, srp_Latn added, zxx_Zxxx added) are at `/scratch/project_465002259/eurolid/02-11-data/`.

 4. Cleaning, deduplication, up/downsampling, writing to FastText format and shuffling are done by `make_training_openlid.py`.
 I was able to run that script on my laptop with only 16 GB of memory, except shuffling.
-If you fail on memory when shuffling, run `shuf.sh` on LUMI (don't forget to change the hardcoded paths there.
-They should be changed to variables...)
+If you fail on memory when shuffling, run `shuf.sh` on LUMI.

 When running from scratch, the command is